Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping

 \section{Acknowledgements}

-We would like to express our gratitude to our research team in Aix-Marseille Universit\'e, especially to Dierk Schleicher who supported this project from the very beginning, Sergey Shemyakov who carefully proofread all drafts, as well as to Kostiantyn Drach, Mikhail Hlushchanka, Bernhard Reinke and Roman Chernov for uncountably many enjoyable and enlightening discussions of this project at different stages.
-We also want to thank Dzmitry Dudko for his multiple suggestions that helped to advance the project, Lasse Rempe for his long list of comments and relevant questions, and Adam Epstein for important discussions especially in the early stages of this project.
+I would like to express our gratitude to our research team in Aix-Marseille Universit\'e, especially to Dierk Schleicher who supported this project from the very beginning, Sergey Shemyakov who carefully proofread all drafts, as well as to Kostiantyn Drach, Mikhail Hlushchanka, Bernhard Reinke and Roman Chernov for uncountably many enjoyable and enlightening discussions of this project at different stages.
+I also want to thank Dzmitry Dudko for his multiple suggestions that helped to advance the project, Lasse Rempe for his long list of comments and relevant questions, and Adam Epstein for important discussions especially in the early stages of this project.

-Finally, we are grateful to funding by the Deutsche Forschungsgemeinschaft DFG, and the ERC with the Advanced Grant “Hologram” (695621), whose support provided excellent conditions for the development of this research project.
+Finally, I am grateful to funding by the Deutsche Forschungsgemeinschaft and the European Research Council with the Advanced Grant “Hologram” (695621) whose support provided excellent conditions for the development of this project.